runmedev/docs.runme.dev/docs/configuration/dotenv-direnv.md

 For your projects, you can use `dotenv` or `direnv` to populate environment variables at session startup.

-If notebooks or tasks in your project change values of environment variables as part of their execution, you can reset the session (e.g. using the notebook UX "Reset Session" toolbar button) which in turn resets the environment variables to the initial values.
+If notebooks or tasks in your project mutate values of environment variables as part of their execution, you can reset the session (e.g. using the notebook UX "Reset Session" toolbar button) which in turn resets the environment variables to the initial values.

 ## How to use DotEnv